kevin-labs-zark-io/TheNodeJSMasterClass-hw2/README.md

-# pirple-hw1
+# TheNodeJSMasterClass-hw1
-Homework assignment #1 for The Node.js Master Class.
+Homework assignment #1 for The Node.js Master Class, hosted @pirple.thinkific.com.

 ## Description
 This application returns a "Hello" message, with an optional name parameter.
 When it's running try the following (commands for staging environment):